 Season 5 of OTNB is my favorite season of the show by far.
-I laughed so hard in the first episodes and some new interesting relationships are developing among the characters.
+I laughed pretty hard in the first episodes; and some interesting relationships are developing among the characters.

-B found online this old photo of Voorburg in 1941.
+B found online this old photo of our neghborhood in 1941.
 Some areas were bombarded during the war but our home is there standing.
 It makes me want to dig into the history of our house.
 I am grateful to live in an “old” and solid place.

 We avoided, by a split-second, a terrible car accident on the highway.
 Sadly, the other car did not get out of this situation safely.
-The driver drove through the barricade and his car flipped around.
-Thankfully, he was alive and conscious but he was transported to the hospital and the highway was closed for several hours.
-I witnessed this scene live from our car’s rear view mirror and B saw it through his side mirror.
+The driver drove through a barricade and his car flipped upside down.
+Thankfully, he was alive and conscious but he was transported to the hospital, and the highway was closed for several hours.
+I observed this scene live from our car’s rear view mirror and B saw it through his side mirror.
 It felt like an action movie in slow motion… except that it was real and we were present.
-I cried from trauma while B was giving his statement to the officer.
+I cried from trauma while B was giving his statement to the police officer.
 We were under shock for the rest of day because we realized that this driver could have taken us with him... but fortunately, that day was not our day.

 Holiday and Time with friends

-Earlier in the month, I went to London for my vacation.
+Earlier in the month, I went on vacation to London.
 Several friends of mine live in the UK and I usually try to catch-up with them during business trips, but we are often rushed.
 For once, I was able to spend proper quality time with them.